mgalvc/fog-heart-watcher/README.md

 	python3 doctor/doctor.py [your_ip_address] [ip_address_of_cloud_server]

 Then you can type a patient's ID and you will start watching its data.
-You can choose the patient according to the log file or tracking the outputs of the fog server (though it's quite more challenging).
+You can choose the patient according to the `server.log` file or tracking the outputs of the fog server (though it's quite more challenging).

 To close any of the servers, you can press `Ctrl+C`.
 Just remember that it will break the entire application.